duckdegen/arbbot/README.md

 # NestJS Application for Retrieving Arbitrum Airdrop from Compromised Ethereum Wallets

 This NestJS application provides a solution for retrieving Arbitrum airdrops from compromised Ethereum wallets.
-It utilizes the Ethereum blockchain and Web3 library to interact with smart contracts and execute transactions.
+It will attempt and deposit gas tokens, perform the claim and the withdraw all in the same block, so that sweeper bots don't get a chance to steal gas tokens or the claimed $ARB as they won't be aware of it yet.

 ## Requirements